Words by Lula Criado (Twitter @Lula_ClotMag)

 In order to be creative, I take myself seriously and always do what I love to do.
 I never seem to have as much creative time as I would like, so it is most important to relish every moment of it and to work with focus and commitment.

-My favorite time of the day is any time that I can be alone and have some peace and quiet without people hassling me.
+My favourite time of the day is any time that I can be alone and have some peace and quiet without people hassling me.

 Solitude or loneliness, how do you spend your time alone?